choresh/nestjs-query-simple-website/docs/intro.md

 * Create a local copy of the sub-folder 'minimal-demo-app'.

 ### Install the app
-Run this command within the app root folder:
+Run this command within the app's root folder:
 ``` bash
 npm install
 ```